Our commitment

 Ambitions

-• Zero negative impact on oceans and local ecosystems
+• Have zero negative incidents with impact on oceans and local ecosystems

 Garbage generated Garbage generated